dgraph-io/ristretto/README.md

 1. Set the Cost field to a non-nil function.
 2. When calling Set for new items or item updates, use a `cost` of 0.

+**Hashes** `uint8`

+Hashes is the number of 64-bit hashes to chain and use as unique identifiers.
+For example, if Hashes is 2, Ristretto will use 128-bit hashes to verify and protect against collisions.
+If Hashes is 3, Ristretto will use 192-bit hashes, etc.

+If this value is 0 or 1, 64-bit hashes will be used.

 ## Benchmarks